 Impact

 A use‑after‑free condition exists in the Greybus raw driver of the Linux kernel.
-When a disconnect frees a connection object while a concurrent write still references it, the kernel dereferences a null pointer and panics.
-This is a classic memory corruption flaw (CWE‑416) that can abruptly bring the system down.
+When a disconnect frees a connection object while a concurrent write is still referencing it, the kernel dereferences a null pointer and panics.
+This use‑after‑free (CWE‑825) can cause the operating system to crash, disrupting service and potentially providing a local denial‑of‑service.

 Affected Systems